Hungarian Uruguayans

 Hungarian Uruguayans (Uruguayi magyarok) are people born in Hungary who live in Uruguay or Uruguayan-born people of Hungarian descent.

 Overview

 Hungarian Uruguayans are a local ethnic minority; their presence is small but meaningful, numbering around 2,000-3,000 of which ca. 150 were born in Hungary.

 In 1925 was established a Society of Hungarian-Language Workers in Uruguay They even had some influence within the Communist Party of Uruguay.

 In 1936, Hungarian migrants established the Hungarian Home of Uruguay (Uruguayi Magyar Otthon), an ethnic association.

 There is also a small Jewish-Hungarian community, they established their own association in the 1920s, which in turn sent their representative to the Uruguayan Central Israeli Committee.
+Ana Balog was a Uruguayan girl of Hungarian Jewish descent who became a victim of the Holocaust.

 There is an immigrant branch of the Batthyány noble family.